2017 Aircel Chennai Open

 The 2017 Aircel Chennai Open was a 2017 ATP World Tour men's tennis tournament played on outdoor hard courts.
-It was the 22nd edition of the only ATP tournament taking place in India and took place at the SDAT Tennis Stadium in Chennai, India, from 2 January through 8 January 2017.
+It was the 22nd edition of the only ATP tournament taking place in India and took place at the SDAT Tennis Stadium in Chennai, from 2 January through 8 January 2017.
 It was the last edition of the Chennai Open before it moved to Pune, Maharashtra and was renamed the Maharashtra Open.
 Second-seeded Roberto Bautista Agut won the singles title.